TRIPURA RAHASYA

 their eyes.
 Noticing his disappearance in the hill, the

 invaders attacked the hill.
-The sage’s son reappeared with
+The sage’s son reappeared

 a huge army, fought the enemy, defeated them and